EemeliSurakkaBrink/sick-beasts-frontend/documentation/backend_structure_document.md

 *   **Maintainability & Performance:**

-    *   Clean, well-organized code, adherence to coding standards, and built-in tools from Laravel ensure that improvements and troubleshooting are straightforward.
+    *   Clear data structures and Sanity's GROQ query language contribute to straightforward improvements and troubleshooting.

 ## 2. Database Management

-Our system uses modern database solutions to securely store and manage the data needed for orders, customers, products, and beyond.
-We rely on a relational database approach to ensure data integrity and easy retrieval:
+Our system integrates with Sanity's back-end capabilities to securely store and manage the data needed for orders, customers, products, and beyond.
+We utilize a structured content approach to ensure data integrity and easy retrieval:

 *   **Database Technology:**

-    *   **SQL Database:** We use a SQL-based system, which complements Laravel’s Eloquent ORM, making database interactions both intuitive and efficient.
+    *   **Sanity Datastore:** Sanity manages content in a schema-driven manner that fits well with our scalability and data consistency requirements.

 *   **Data Structure and Access:**

-    *   Data is organized in tables representing key entities like users, orders, products, and newsletters.
+    *   Content is organized in documents representing key entities like users, orders, products, and newsletters.
-    *   Relationships between these tables (for instance, a customer placing multiple orders) are clearly defined.
+    *   Relationships between these documents (for instance, a customer placing multiple orders) are clearly handled using relational links in Sanity.

 *   **Best Practices:**

-    *   Secure queries, regular backups, and well-indexed tables to ensure the system performs quickly even when scaled up.
+    *   Secure API queries, regular content backups, and optimized indexing for performance at scale.

 ## 3. Database Schema

-Below is a human-readable description of the main database schema along with SQL examples for clarity.
+Below is a human-readable description of the main content schema within Sanity along with structured examples for clarity.

 ### Human Readable Schema Layout:

-*   **Users Table:**
+*   **Users Document:**

-    *   Stores customer information such as name, email, address, and login credentials.
+    *   Stores customer information such as name, email, address, and login identifiers.

-*   **Orders Table:**
+*   **Orders Document:**

     *   Records information about each order placed, linking it to a user, and contains details like order status, totals, and timestamps.

-*   **Products Table:**
+*   **Products Document:**

     *   Contains details about the t-shirts, including design, pricing, and sustainability attributes.

-*   **Inventory Table:**
+*   **Inventory Document:**

-    *   Keeps track of product stock and syncs with the print-on-demand service (Gelato).
+    *   Synced with the print-on-demand service (Gelato) to manage product stock.

-*   **Newsletters Table:**
+*   **Newsletters Document:**

     *   Manages email subscribers and campaign details for our marketing emails.

-*   **Transactions Table:**
+*   **Transactions Document:**

-    *   Holds payment information related to credit card and Paypal transactions, ensuring financial data is recorded securely.
+    *   Holds payment information related to credit card and PayPal transactions, ensuring financial data is recorded securely.

-### SQL Schema Example (PostgreSQL):

--- Users Table

-CREATE TABLE users ( id SERIAL PRIMARY KEY, name VARCHAR(255) NOT NULL, email VARCHAR(255) UNIQUE NOT NULL, password VARCHAR(255) NOT NULL, address TEXT, created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP );

--- Orders Table

-CREATE TABLE orders ( id SERIAL PRIMARY KEY, user_id INTEGER REFERENCES users(id), status VARCHAR(50) NOT NULL, total_amount DECIMAL(10,2) NOT NULL, created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP );

--- Products Table

-CREATE TABLE products ( id SERIAL PRIMARY KEY, name VARCHAR(255) NOT NULL, description TEXT, price DECIMAL(10,2) NOT NULL, stock INTEGER DEFAULT 0, created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP );

--- Inventory Table

-CREATE TABLE inventory ( id SERIAL PRIMARY KEY, product_id INTEGER REFERENCES products(id), quantity INTEGER NOT NULL, last_synced TIMESTAMP );

--- Newsletters Table

-CREATE TABLE newsletters ( id SERIAL PRIMARY KEY, email VARCHAR(255) UNIQUE NOT NULL, subscribed BOOLEAN DEFAULT TRUE, subscribe_date TIMESTAMP DEFAULT CURRENT_TIMESTAMP );

--- Transactions Table

-CREATE TABLE transactions ( id SERIAL PRIMARY KEY, order_id INTEGER REFERENCES orders(id), payment_method VARCHAR(50) NOT NULL, -- E.g., 'Credit Card', 'PayPal' transaction_status VARCHAR(50), amount DECIMAL(10,2) NOT NULL, processed_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP );

 ## 4. API Design and Endpoints

-Our backend uses RESTful APIs to allow seamless communication between the frontend and the backend services.
+Our backend uses RESTful APIs available through Sanity to allow seamless communication between the frontend and the backend services.
 Here’s an overview of the API design:

 *   **Design Approach:**

-    *   Using REST principles for clarity and simplicity.
-Each endpoint has a clear purpose and predictable responses.
+    *   Utilizing REST principles for clarity and simplicity, with endpoints that possess clear purposes and predictable responses.
-    *   The endpoints support CRUD operations (Create, Read, Update, Delete) for handling orders, user profiles, newsletter subscriptions, and more.
+    *   Endpoints support CRUD operations for handling orders, user profiles, newsletter subscriptions, and more.

 *   **Key Endpoints Include:**